-I have decided to refuse your request for access under section 24A of the FOI Act on the basis that all reasonable steps have been taken to locate the documents you have requested and I am satisfied that they do not exist.
-I am also satisfied that section 17 of the FOI Act does not apply in that Services Australia cannot produce a document to satisfy these parts of your request by the ordinary use of a computer.
+I have decided to refuse your request for access under section 24A(1)(b)(ii) of the FOI Act on the basis that all reasonable steps have been taken to locate the documents you have requested and I am satisfied that they do not exist.

+I am also satisfied that section 17 of the FOI Act does not apply in that Services Australia cannot produce a document to satisfy any part of your request by the use of a computer that is ordinarily available to Services Australia for retrieving or collating stored information.
 Please see Attachment A for the reasons behind my decision.